Acid rain: In the United States

 During the 1990s, research continued.
 On March 10, 2005, the EPA issued the Clean Air Interstate Rule (CAIR).
 This rule provides states with a solution to the problem of power plant pollution that drifts from one state to another.
 CAIR will permanently cap emissions of SO2 and NOx in the eastern United States.
 When fully implemented, CAIR will reduce SO2 emissions in 28 eastern states and the District of Columbia by over 70% and NOx emissions by over 60% from 2003 levels.

 Overall, the program's cap and trade program has been successful in achieving its goals.
 Since the 1990s, SO2 emissions have dropped 40%, and according to the Pacific Research Institute, acid rain levels have dropped 65% since 1976.
-Conventional regulation was used in the European Union, which saw a decrease of over 70% in SO2 emissions during the same time period.
+Conventional regulation was used in the European Union, which saw a decrease of over 70% in SO2 emissions during the same period.

 In 2007, total SO2 emissions were 8.9 million tons, achieving the program's long-term goal ahead of the 2010 statutory deadline.

-In 2007 the EPA estimated that by 2010, the overall costs of complying with the program for businesses and consumers would be $1 billion to $2 billion a year, only one fourth of what was originally predicted.
+In 2007 the EPA estimated that by 2010, the overall costs of complying with the program for businesses and consumers would be $1 billion to $2 billion a year, only one-fourth of what was initially predicted.
 Forbes says: "In 2010, by which time the cap and trade system had been augmented by the George W. Bush administration's Clean Air Interstate Rule, SO2 emissions had fallen to 5.1 million tons."

 The term citizen science can be traced back as far as January 1989 to a campaign by the Audubon Society to measure acid rain.
 Scientist Muki Haklay cites in a policy report for the Wilson Center entitled 'Citizen Science and Policy: A European Perspective' a first use of the term 'citizen science' by R. Kerson in the magazine MIT Technology Review from January 1989.
 Quoting from the Wilson Center report: "The new form of engagement in science received the name "citizen science".
-The first recorded example of the use of the term is from 1989, describing how 225 volunteers across the US collected rain samples to assist the Audubon Society in an acid-rain awareness raising campaign.
-The volunteers collected samples, checked for acidity, and reported back to the organization.
+The first recorded example of using the term is from 1989, describing how 225 volunteers across the US collected rain samples to assist the Audubon Society in an acid-rain awareness-raising campaign.
+The volunteers collected samples, checked for acidity, and reported to the organization.
 The information was then used to demonstrate the full extent of the phenomenon."